Trademarks: an introduction

 What is a trade mark?

-A trade mark must be distinctive for the goods and services you use it for.
+A key requirement for a trade mark is that it must be distinctive for the goods and services you use it for.
 And it mustn't mislead people about the nature of your products or services.

 Registration

-Although the process does cost money, it also gives you alone, the right to use it.
+Although the registration process costs money, it also gives your business alone the right to use the mark.
 Further, it gives you the right to sue anybody who infringes it.

-Registering your trade mark can also help you profit by allowing you to sell or license it like any other piece of property.
+Registering your trade mark can also help you profit by allowing you to sell it or license it - like any other piece of intellectual property.

-To register a trade mark in the UK you have to apply to the UK Intellectual Property Office (UK-IPO) by completing form TM3 online and sending it with the appropriate fee and fee sheet to the UK-IPO Trade Marks Registry.
+To register a trade mark in the UK you have to apply to the Intellectual Property Office (the IPO) by completing form TM3 online and paying the appropriate fee.

 When applying for a trade mark it's important that you:

-- Conduct a search to check nobody has registered or applied for the same or a similar trade mark for the goods or services;
+• conduct a search to check that nobody has registered or applied for the same or a similar trade mark for the goods or services

-- Get your trade mark right first time, as it can't be altered after two months post registration;
+• check that your application describes correctly your trade mark, as it can't be altered after a period of two months post registration

-- List all the goods and services you want your trade mark to cover, as you can't add after the end of the two month post registration period.
+• list all the goods and services that you want your trade mark to cover

 Fast track